-The Company acquired Innotech to expand its footprint in the security and surveillance industry and cross-selling opportunities and its additive value to the Company's profits.
+The Company acquired Innotech to expand its footprint in the security and surveillance industry, cross-selling opportunities and its additive value to the Company's profits.

-Certain expenses were incurred related to the Acquisition in the amount of \$322 for the year ended December 31, 2016.
+Certain expenses were incurred related to the Acquisition in the amount of \$68 and \$322 for the years ended December 31, 2017 and 2016, respectively.

 The Acquisition meets the definition of a business combination under GAAP.
-The following table presents a summary of the fair value of assets acquired and liabilities assumed as of December 29, 2016.
+The following table presents a summary of the fair value of assets acquired and liabilities assumed as of December 29, 2016, including the measurement period adjustment recognized during the year ending December 31, 2017.